 - Our freshest compost always has chicken wire and bricks on the (lockable) top and when we add new kitchen food waste – add shredded paper, manure, soil to cover and “water” the compost.
 Sometimes a small amount of lime is added

-- We no longer feed the wild birds all year – only during the winter – and there is not a problem with seed on the ground thanks to the squirrels
+- We no longer feed the wild birds, and the squirrels, all year – only the hummingbirds so there is not a problem with seed on the ground

 - As we now do not have any pets, believe this is the reason we don’t have a problem with the raccoons urinating or going “poop” in the yard